 The messaging feature also lets me send a message to all parents at once.
 I always start with "To all:" so they know it's a broadcast.
 Dojo doesn't distinguish between the two types of messages at the parents' end.

 I already mentioned SeeSaw.
 It does a great job of supporting multiple formats such as audio, video, and still pictures.
 But now Class Dojo has similar features.
-The teacher can pictures or files to a student's portfolio, or the student can add their own media that needs to be approved by the teacher before it shows up in their portfolio.
+The teacher can post pictures or files to a student's portfolio, or the student can add their own media that needs to be approved by the teacher before it shows up in their portfolio.
 Portfolios are private and can only be viewed by that student, their parent(s), and the teacher.
 This requires significant management time, so I just use the Stories feature for general sharing, and Messaging to send a parent a snapshot of their child's work.

 ClassDojo has good documentation for setting up an account.
 You might have to remind parents to use your provided link to connect to their kid's account.
 Some parents accidentally sign up for a teacher account.